 Sjef Jansen Plan Ecology works on a new generation of water projects to cope with sea level rise in combination with increased river run-off.

-ENVIRONMENT AND NATURE.
 A few years ago, it seemed to become quiet around environmental themes desiccation, acidification, eutrophication and disturbance.
-Indeed, particulate matter and CO2 (climatic change) dominated the discussion in the media.
 The spatial reconstruction of industrial farming, combined with technical means such as air scrubbers seemed to work out just fine to the solution of acidification and eutrophication.
 This appears now partly an illusion.
-For Natura 2000 asks for much more stringent standards.
-It becomes also clear that intensive farming is not the only problem, the cattle industry and our expanding road network are other problems.
+The nitrogen levels are still much too high.

 Sjef Jansen Plan Ecology looks for better solutions, solutions where everyone can live with.
 There should be agreement about the phasing of reduction in nitrogen load.